AmanSultanBaig/email-to-star/README.md

 # Introduction

-Javascript library to calculate age from date of birth
+Javascript library to convert email to star

 # Installation